Vietnam.vn - Nền tảng quảng bá Việt Nam

 - That year I was 13 years old.
 Since growing up, I, like all the children of Hanoi's Old Quarter, except for a few years in between, had to evacuate until the signing of the Paris Agreement in 1973, then we returned to the city.

-At that time, I studied at Nguyen Du School, and then at Ly Thuong Kiet School in high school.
+At that time, I studied at Nguyen Du School, and in high school, I studied at Ly Thuong Kiet School.
 During the evacuation, I studied near Binh Da, Thanh Oai, on the Day River.
-Those were the last days of school to prepare for summer vacation.
+Those were the last days of school to prepare for summer break.

 Ngày Sài Gòn cầm tay Hà Nội... - Ảnh 3.